Core concepts

 The Inkeep CLI bridges your TypeScript SDK project and the Visual Builder.

-Run the following from your project (the folder that contains your inkeep.config.ts) and has an index.ts file that exports a project.
+Run the following from your project (the folder that contains your inkeep.config.ts) which has an index.ts file that exports a project.

-• Push (code → Builder): Sync locally defined graphs, agents, tools, and settings from your SDK project into the Visual Builder.
+• Push (code → Builder): Sync locally defined agents, Sub Agents, tools, and settings from your SDK project into the Visual Builder.

 inkeep push